AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	such as fees or licencing restrictions, rather than the access to it.
 A data resource can be openly accessible (which all INSPIRE data should be), but have restrictions on its use such as licensing, fees, or usage limitations.

 	At least one limitation on public access shall give an INSPIRE reason.
-For INSPIRE purposes the *Access constraints* dropdown box must be set to '**other restrictions**'.
+For INSPIRE purposes the *Limitations on public access* dropdown box must be set to '**other restrictions**'.
 The *Other constraints* free text box must then be populated with an appropriate label from the `INSPIRE code list for Limitations on public access <http://inspire.ec.europa.eu/metadata-codelist/LimitationsOnPublicAccess/>`__.
-	If there are no restrictions on access, the text box should be populated with '**no limitations**'.
+	If there are no restrictions on access, the text box should be populated with '**no limitations to public access**'.

 	This element shall **only** include information regarding access to the resource (not the use of the data, which is documented under the `Use constraints <#use-constraints>`__ section).
 	When Member States limit public access to spatial data sets and spatial data services under Article 13 of Directive 2007/2/EC, this metadata